Vaskozlov/cerberus-project_old/README.md

-# cerberus-proejct
+# cerberus-project

-ceerberus-project consists of own library and lexical analyzer
+cerberus-project consists of own library and lexical analyzer